Icinga/icinga2/doc/2-getting-started.md

 Each of these services has the custom attribute `sla` set to `24x7`.
-The notification apply rule in `notifications.conf` will automatically apply a service notification matchting this attribute pattern.
+The notification apply rule in `notifications.conf` will automatically apply a service notification matching this attribute pattern.

     apply Notification "mail-icingaadmin" to Service {
       import "mail-service-notification"